-Petitioners (the parents) appeal from a decision of an impartial hearing officer (IHO) issued after a remand that was so ordered by the United States District Court for the Southern District of New York (see Davis v.
+Petitioner (the parent) appeals from a decision of an impartial hearing officer (IHO) issued after a remand was so ordered by the United States District Court for the Southern District of New York (see Davis v.
 Banks, 2023 WL 5917659 [S.D.N.Y.
 Sept.
 11, 2023]).
-The IHO determined after remand that the district shall reimburse the parents for the costs related to providing transportation services to the student only for each school day that the student used the transportation services.
+The IHO determined, after remand, that the district shall reimburse the parent for the costs related to providing transportation services to the student only for each school day that the student used the transportation services.
 The appeal must be dismissed.